10 Secrets to Aging Well

 What if you’re already noticing a reduction in your flexibility?
 Is it too late?

-Nope, good news.
-You can get that flexibility back if you start stretching regularly.
+Nope.
+The good news is that you can get that flexibility back if you start stretching regularly.
 A good place to start is with chest openers, hip flexor stretches, upper back stretches, and lower back rotations.

 According to Colorado State University, even short bouts of stretches can quickly add up to marked improvements.
 Besides making you more flexible, these improvements also contribute to better mental health.
 It’s win-win.